ildarcheg/lenta/README.md

 ### SOCIAL MEDIA

-Lets gather information about how people react to each article.
+Let's gather information about how people react to each article.
 With help of Developer Tools in Google Chrome I found out this request:
 ```
 https://graph.facebook.com/?id=https%3A%2F%2Flenta.ru%2Fnews%2F2017%2F08%2F10%2Fudostov%2F
 ```